cockroachlabs/cockroachdb-runbook-template/routine-maintenance/node-remove.md

-# Procedure:  Node(s) Removal (Decommission)
+# Procedure:  Remove (Decommission) Node(s)

 ### About this Procedure

-Removal of nodes from a CockroachDB cluster is referred to as nodes' [decommission](https://www.cockroachlabs.com/docs/stable/node-shutdown?filters=decommission#decommission-the-node).
+Removal of nodes from a CockroachDB cluster is referred to as nodes' [decommissioning](https://www.cockroachlabs.com/docs/stable/node-shutdown?filters=decommission#decommission-the-node).

-This procedure may be used as a step of larger regular maintenance procedures or as an emergency procedure to resolve an operational issue.
+This procedure is used as a step of larger regular maintenance procedures or as an emergency procedure to resolve an operational issue.

 Examples of regular on-line maintenance procedures relying on node decommission are CockroachDB *cluster contraction*/capacity reduction, [*cluster topology change*](./cluster-region-migrate.md), rolling repaving of cluster VMs for security reasons, replacement or *hardware change* in the CockroachDB node's underlying VM or bare metal server.

-This procedure may be used for emergency repairs, for example to remove of a running node from the cluster when the underlying *hardware failures* or platform *configuration errors* are observed.
+This procedure may be used for emergency repairs, for example to remove of a running node from the cluster when an underlying *hardware failure* or platform *configuration errors* are observed.

 > ✅ The node decommission command can be run *from any cluster node* and target any cluster node(s), self or other, *in any state* - running, stopped, or even no longer existing.